CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 ### End-to-end example

+Create new conda based installation.
 ```
 mkdir MyEnv
 conda-containerize new --prefix MyEnv env.yml
 ```
-After the installation finishes we can add the installation directory to our PATH and use it like normal
+After the installation finishes we can add the installation directory to our PATH and use it like normal.

 ```
 $ export PATH="$PWD/MyEnv/bin:$PATH"